 Mr James Dancer, Keble College

-James serves clients in the public and private sectors as a strategy consultant with McKinsey & Company.
-His work centres on major, multi-year transformations and board strategy.
-Prior to McKinsey, James was Chief Executive of a small partnership supporting clients on geostrategy topics, and was a diplomat with the Foreign & Commonwealth Office.
+James serves clients across various sectors as a consultant with Hakluyt & Company in the London office.
+Prior to Hakluyt, he was a strategy consultant with McKinsey & Company, where his work centred on defence across public and private sectors, and on geostrategy.
+Before McKinsey, James was Chief Executive of a small partnership supporting clients on geopolitical topics, and was a diplomat with the Foreign & Commonwealth Office.
 In the late 1990s, he advised major industrial groups on corporate finance strategy with UBS Warburg.
 James read PPE at Keble College, and is a member of the Campaign Board for Keble 2020.
-He launched a PPE alumni group in 2013, which now has almost 2,000 members.
+He launched a PPE alumni group in 2013, which now has over 2,000 members.
 James lives in London with his wife and two children.